-

 Botox as a Treatment for Chronic Migraines

-The U.S. Food and Drug Administration (FDA) approved Botox as a treatment for chronic migraines in 2010.
-It is specifically designed for patients who experience migraines on most days of the month.
-Botox is not intended for use in people who have migraines less frequently.
+The U.S. Food and Drug Administration (FDA) approved Botox for chronic migraines in 2010.
+This treatment is designed for patients with migraines most days of the month.
+However, Botox is not intended for use in people who have migraines less frequently.

 How Does Botox Work for Migraines?

-Botox works by blocking the release of certain chemicals involved in the transmission of pain.
-When Botox is injected into the muscles of the forehead, neck, and shoulders, it enters the nerve endings in the area where it is injected.
+Botox works by blocking the release of specific chemicals involved in transmitting pain.
+Hence, when Botox is injected into the muscles of the forehead, neck, and shoulders, it enters the nerve endings in the injected area.
 There, it blocks the release of neurotransmitters that transmit pain signals to the brain.

 By preventing these chemicals from being released, Botox effectively stops the pain network before it can generate the sensation of pain associated with a migraine.